djfdyuruiry/lua-di/README.md

 ----

-See the example app in `main.lua` to get a full view of how to configure an application to use this Dependency injection library.
+See the example app in `example.lua` to get a full view of how to configure an application to use this Dependency injection library.